iaverypadberg/Spaghettinet-Training/README.md

     python=3.6 \
     pip=20.0
 ```

 This creates a virtual environment where the training will be done.

-You should be set to train after running the above command, but there in the case that there are missing libraries just install them with pip.
+You should be set to train after running the above command, but nin the case that there are missing libraries just install them with pip.

 ## Model Configuration